Corecii/steam_arguments_launcher/README.md

 Launches applications through Steam.
 Arguments passed into the launcher are passed into the configured application.

-This is intended for situations where an applications is launched from another environment e.g. a browser, where one has little-to-no control over how it gets launched and what arguments are passed to it.
+This is intended for situations where an application is launched from another environment e.g. a browser, where one has little-to-no control over how it gets launched and what arguments are passed to it.
 By replacing the original executable, this launcher captures the arguments, then launches the game through Steam.